Foreward: As an SEO I’ve got a real interest in SEO for Tech/SAAS companies and try to share as much value as I can for people in this industry.

 Today, your entire recruitment process can be impacted based on your approach to diversity.
 The vast majority of individuals in the market are looking for companies that are aware of the inequality that exists in the industry and are trying to make an effort to bridge this gap.

-Along with an improved recruitment process, companies have a greater room for innovation when employing a diverse workforce, as you’re able to engage with individuals with different backgrounds and experiences.
+Along with an improved recruitment process using tools such as Linkedin Recruiter, companies have a greater room for innovation when employing a diverse workforce, as you’re able to engage with individuals with different backgrounds and experiences.